kishore-talentsprint/mlops-churn-prediction/readme.md

 ---
 ### Task 5: Set Up Repository Structure (5 Points)

-Organize your project with the following structure:
+Organize your project with the following structure (Note that the directory has sub directories and files in it ):

 ```
 - models/              # Directory for storing the pre-trained model